Enfield City FC

 Enfield City Football Club was a semi-professional association football club based in Adelaide, South Australia.
 Enfield City played in the FFSA South Australian State League up to 2014.
 Their home ground was Rushworth Reserve at Blair Athol, north of Adelaide.

+Enfield merged with Victoria to form Enfield Victoria in 1967, competing in the South Australian First Division in 1968.

+The club was known as Victoria was originally formed by German immigrants that came to Adelaide.